zowe/docs-site/docs/user-guide/api-mediation/api-mediation-smf.md

 # SMF records

 API Mediation Layer can issue SMF type 83, 230, or 231 security-related audit records.
-This requires the generation of a Personal Access Token.
+You can use the SMF records to assist with auditing of the events when a Personal Access Token is created.

 To enable this functionality on your Zowe instance, see the [configuration procedure](#configure-the-main-zowe-server-to-issue-smf-records).